Medium Difficult Bible Person Quiz with Answers

 Who said he would never deny Jesus?

-He denied knowing Jesus three times when bystanders recognized him on the street.
+Peter denied knowing Jesus all three times when the bystanders recognized him before the rooster crowed.

 -